claus-e-andersen/clanElectrons/README.md

   A    = 18.0158,  # Atomic mass
   I    = 78,       # Mean excitation energy in eV
   #
-  exact.rho =  0.998, # Density in g/cm3 needed for the exact density-correction
+  exact.rho =  0.998, # Density in g/cm3 only needed for the exact density-effect correction.
   exact.fvec = c(2/10, 2/10, 2/10, 4/10), # Occupation fractions for the subshells in H2 and O.
   exact.Evec = c(13.6, 538.0, 28.48, 13.62), # Binding energies of subshells from Carlson (1975), see ICRU-90.
   exact.plot = FALSE, # Supplementary plots related to the root finding in the exact density correction